wavesoft/virtual-atom-smasher/doc/pre-post-questions.md

 2. Yes.
 It is an early shower like structure of pions.
 3. Yes.
 It is the initial state of electrons before the collision.
 4. > Yes.
 It is the branchlike form that develops on an incoming parton of the hard subprocess.

-### Do you know what jets are?

-Single-choice:
-1. I don't know.
-2. >Jets are groups of particles that are produced from specific high energy collisions.
-Such collisions produce highly energetic quarks and gluons.
-3. Jets are the thrusts that we give to a parton inside an accelerator.
-4. Jets are the groups of jetons produced in a parton collision.

-### What kind of particle beams do we colide?

-Single-choice:
-1. I don't know.
-2. Gluon beams.
-3. > Electron-Electron beams and Proton-Proton beams.
-4. Pion beams.

-### What is a Monte-Carlo simulation?

-Single-choice:
-1. I don't know.
-2. > Monte Carlo simulation (or Monte Carlo experiments) are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
-3. Monte Carlo simulation is a simulation of hadronization first used in the University of Monte Carlo.
-4. Monte Carlo simulation is an optical visualization of the final state shower.

-### How do we validate the theoretical models?
-Single-choice:
-1. I don't know.
-2. > We run a simulation that uses this model and we compare the results with experimental measurements.
-3. We create multiple models and discuss the pros and cons.
-4. We run a mind experiment in our head and imagine, combining with what we know until now, what the results may be.

-### What is a histogram?
-Single-choice:
-1. I don't know.
-I have not heard that term before.
-2. > A diagram that visualizes how frequently a particular measurement occurs.
-3. A diagram that shows the evolution history of a value.
-4. A diagram that shows the route of particle before and after the colision.

 ### Do you know what Strong Force is?